-The Lake Track will follows the edge of Lake Taupo on an all-weather track through native forest.
-It is fantastically done, and provides for hours of riding on smooth, flowy, shared-used single track.
-Currently (as of March 2013) there is 32 kms of track open for riding.
-Once developed, the Great Lake Trail will run for 93 kilometres and will be suitable for riders of average fitness.
+The Great Lake Trail is an excellent way to experience Lake Taupo, on an all-weather track through native forest.
+It is fantastically done, and provides hours of riding on smooth, flowy, shared-use single track.
+The Great Lake Trail is currently divided into three sections, 71 kilometres in total, and is suitable for riders of moderate fitness and skill.
 Cyclists can expect stunning views across Lake Taupo to Tongariro National Park and a pumice soil surface track allowing for all weather riding.

-Leaving the Whangamata Road start, you have approximately nine kms of undulating single track that leaves you at Kawakawa Bay.
+For the second section, starting from Whangamata Road, you have approximately nine kms of undulating single track that leaves you at Kawakawa Bay.
 It's a lovely spot for a swim, or if you wanted you could set up camp for the night.
 Leaving Kawakawa Bay, you have a well graded 4 km climb before the view opens up for stunning views out across Lake Taupo.
 Some thrilling downhill awaits that leaves you in the peaceful little village of Kinloch.
-Here there are a number of cafes where you can grab lunch or a coffee on the lake.
+Here there are a number of cafes where you can grab some food or drink to enjoy by the lake.

-Leaving Kinloch, you have another grunty but well graded climb - the track climbs for three or four kms before you have the option to turn off on the Headland Trail.
-This is an extra 9.5 km loop on more great single track - this appears to get slightly less use and was somewhat overgrown, but still a fantastic ride.
-The trail finishes with long, flowly downhill through more native bush and leaves you at Whakaipo Bay.
+Leaving Kinloch for the W2K Section, you have another grunty but well graded climb - the track climbs for three or four kilometres before you have the option to turn off on the Headland Trail.
+This is an extra 9.5km loop on great single track, for more great views if you have the time and energy to add this loop to your trip.
+The trail joins back onto the main route, and finishes with a long, flowly downhill through native bush, leaving you at Whakaipo Bay.